nestauk/ai_genomics/ai_genomics/pipeline/README.md

 To fetch other article category data we use to label the OpenAlex data.

+Run `python ai_genomics/analysis/openalex_definition.py` to implement the definitions and generate results.
+This includes printing stats in the console and saving relevant tables in `inputs/data`.

 ## CrunchBase

 Run `python ai_genomics/analyss/crunchbase_definitions.py` to test the impact of different definition strategies on the results.
 Data are fetched from S3 but not stored locally.